DavidVorick/knosys/Transaction Fees.md

 #### Vocabulary

+**Bogon Fee**: A transaction fee that is substantially higher than would would be expected.
+Example: 50btc when the average total block reward is around 25btc.

 **CPFP/CP4P**: Child Pays For Parent - a child transaction with high fees can incentivize miners to add the unconfirmed parent transaction to a block.

 **Fee Sniping**: Miners try to re-mine the most recent block so that they may steal the fees in the block.